Temposhark: The Invisible Line (2008 debut album)

 Temposhark's debut album, The Invisible Line, was released in spring 2008 in both UK and US/Canada.
 It was produced and recorded in London by rising producer Sean McGhee with two tracks produced by Guy Sigsworth.
 The album includes the song "Blame", which was co-written with producer Youth Martin Glover from Killing Joke as well as a duet with Imogen Heap called "Not That Big".

 On 15 March 2007 at the South by Southwest 2007 festival, Temposhark announced on stage that their debut album was to be called The Invisible Line.
 Singer Robert Diament has said that the album title was inspired by controversial British artist Tracey Emin from passages in her books Exploration of the Soul (1994) and Strangeland (2005).

-A behind-the-scenes video of Temposhark recording at London's RAK Studios was released on YouTube.com on 26 May 2007.
+A behind-the-scenes video of Temposhark recording at London's RAK Studios was released on YouTube on 26 May 2007.
 The video was synced up to the full album version of the Temposhark song "Blame".
 This is thought to be the first preview of the newly recorded album version of the song.

 In October 2007, Temposhark's song "Blame" was nominated in the Best International category at the Ontario Independent Music Awards, which take place in Toronto, Canada on 15 November 2007.
 Due to the album being leaked ahead of its official Spring 2008 release, it has now been made available on iTunes in Europe, Australia and Japan.

 In February 2008, Temposhark and their song "Blame" was announced as a finalist in the Pop/Top 40 category of the International Songwriting Competition (ISC).
 "Blame" was chosen by a board of respected judges including Nelly Furtado, Macy Gray, DJ Tiesto, Robert Smith of The Cure and Julian Casablancas of The Strokes.
 In April 2008, the song went on to become a winning finalist in the Pop/Top 40 category.

 In the same month, The Invisible Line was highlighted in The Guardian as a new band to watch article, described as "What if Kate Bush had shagged Marc Almond and spawned a monster that grew up listening to Violator?
 That's Temposhark, musically at any rate."